Monitoring

 - A Grafana instance is started with the setup and configured to use the Prometheus instance as a metrics provider.
 Additionally, it runs a dashboard provider that contains a few sample dashboards.

-The list of metrics that are obtainable through Weaviate's metric system is constantly being expanded.
-Here are some noteworthy metrics and what they can be used for.
+The list of metrics that are obtainable through Weaviate's metric system is

 Typically metrics are quite granular, as they can always be aggregated later on.
 For example if the granularity is "shard", you could aggregate all "shard" metrics of the same "class" to obtain a class metrics, or aggregate all metrics to obtain the metric for the entire Weaviate instance.